acmailer/acmailer/README.md

 * * *

-**Important!** The configuration has completely changed in v5.x and v7.x and is not compatible with earlier versions.
-If you want to upgrade, please, read this section.
+**Important!** The configuration has completely changed in v7.x and is not compatible with earlier versions.
+If you want to upgrade, please, read this section, the [upgrade guide](https://github.com/acelaya/ZF-AcMailer/blob/master/UPGRADE.md#upgrade-from-5x6x-to-7x), and take a look at [this tool](https://github.com/acelaya/zf-acmailer-tooling) that can automatically migrate from older configurations to the new one.

 An example configuration file is provided in `vendor/acelaya/zf2-acmailer/config/mail.global.php.dist` that comes with one example email and service already defined.